deathdric/infrastructure-setup-scripts/conjur/README.md

 conjur policy load -b app/application1 -f application-template.yml
 ```

-Now that we have defined groups, we need to setup membership.
+Now that we have defined groups, we need to set up membership.
 This will be done with [this policy file](policy/application1-users.yml).
 Apply it using the following command :

 ```